vedant1780/Hospital-Management-System/README.md

-# 🏥 Hospital Management System (SQL-Based)
+# 🏥 Hospital Management System (JDBC + SQL)

 ## 📌 Overview
-This project is a relational database-driven Hospital Management System designed to streamline operations such as patient registration, doctor scheduling, appointment tracking, billing, and medical records.
-Built entirely using SQL, it emphasizes data integrity, modular schema design, and efficient query handling.
+This project is a Java-based Hospital Management System that uses JDBC to interact with a relational SQL database.
+It provides core hospital functionalities like patient registration, doctor scheduling, appointment tracking, and billing—all through modular Java classes and secure SQL queries.

 ## 🧱 Features
-- 👨‍⚕️ **Doctor Management**: Add, update, and view doctor profiles, specialties, and availability.
+- 👨‍⚕️ **Doctor Management**: Add, update, and retrieve doctor profiles and availability.
-- 🧑‍🦽 **Patient Records**: Maintain detailed patient information including demographics, medical history, and visit logs.
+- 🧑‍🦽 **Patient Records**: Store and manage patient details and medical history.
-- 📅 **Appointments**: Schedule, update, and cancel appointments with conflict checks.
+- 📅 **Appointments**: Book, update, and cancel appointments with conflict resolution.

+## 🛠️ Technologies Used
+- **Java (JDK 8+)**
+- **JDBC API**
+- **MySQL / PostgreSQL / SQLite**

 ## 🗃️ Database Schema